Do-it-yourself Plumbing Made Easy: How to Address Frequent Problems in Your Home

 Can I fix a plumbing problem myself?

-The most common plumbing problems are dripping faucets, running toilets blocked drains, and low pressure water.
+The most common plumbing problems include dripping faucets, running toilets blocked drains, and low pressure water.

 Is DIY plumbing safe?